mmingzhang/mean-ski-shop/README.md

-# Ski Shop app using MEAN Stack
+# Ski Shop App Using MEAN Stack

 A ski shop application built with MEAN stack.